frebergguru/THP/README.md

-# THP
+# The Hypnotize Project
-The Hypnotize Project (Legacy - NOT UPDATED ANYMORE!!)
+Legacy code - THIS PROJECT IS NOT UPDATED ANYMORE!!

+**Just uploaded for historical purposes**

+A old and simple outdated CMS made with PHP and MySQL.